alvivi/two-eleven/README.md

 ## Improvements and Future Developments

-The purpose of this project was to be developed in one weekend, so some ideas, features and other improvements were left out.
+The purpose of this project was to be developed in one weekend, so some ideas, features and other improvements were leave out.
 These are some of them:

   * _Democracy_ and _anarchy_ game modes.
   * _CI_/_CD_ deployment pipelines using Github Actions.